encore428/mmart/ASKSN.md

 ## Questions

 # index.js:1 Warning: Cannot update a component (`AppShell`) while rendering a different component (`HomePage`).
-I was experimenting with useContext to have some states in app-shell.js so that I can high-light the active navigation item on the nav bar as as the picture below where Specification is high-lighted:
+I was experimenting with useContext to have a state in app-shell.js so that I can high-light the active navigation item on the nav bar, such as the picture below, where Specification is high-lighted as the current page:
 ![screenshot](./app.png)

-I referenced this article: https://dmitripavlutin.com/react-context-and-usecontext/
+I referenced this article: https://dmitripavlutin.com/react-context-and-usecontext/ to implment useContext.

 1. I have `navContext.js` created to supply a value to indicate the current active page;
 ```js